Name

 Wartime Service

-Montague enlisted on 1st of February 1915, joining the King's Royal Rifles.
+Montague enlisted on 1 February 1915, joining the King's Royal Rifles and serving with the 10th Battalion.
 He soon received promotion, reaching the rank of staff-sergeant.
 He repeatedly volunteered for active service but his services were considered more valuable in this country.
+He was eventually sent to France on 6 October 1916 and involved in very severe fighting.

-In the third week of March 1917 Mr and Mrs Austin received a telegram informing them that heir son had been very seriously wounded.
+In the third week of March 1917 Mr and Mrs Austin received a telegram informing them that their son had been very seriously wounded.
 A letter from the sister-in-charge of a base hospital followed, who explained that Montague had been badly wounded in the chest and that his condition was serious.

 The following week a British chaplain wrote to his parents confirming he had passed away.
 He said: "I am sorry that I have some bad news to send you.
 Your son was brought here in a very bad condition yesterday morning.
 He was badly wounded, chiefly in the chest, and died a few hours afterwards.
 I buried him the same morning in Grovetown Cemetery, where he lies with many more of his comrades who have given their lives for king and country.
 He was given a military funeral, according to the use of the church of England.
 A cross will soon be erected to mark the spot where he lies."